wikimedia/mediawiki-extensions-Popups/docs/instrumentation.md

 When enqueuing and logging an event, data flows between the reducer and the change listener as follows:

-1. The state is initialized to `null`..
+1. The state is initialized to `null`.
 2. An event is enqueued by the reducer as a result of an action.
 3. The change listener sees that the state tree has changed and logs the queued event via `mw.eventLog.Schema#log`.
 4. The change listener dispatches the `EVENT_LOGGED` action.